Cover Image for 5 Popular Investment Strategies Explained

 Pros

-The simple act of supporting companies that you feel improves the world feels good!
+• The simple act of supporting companies that you feel improve the world feels good!

 Cons

-Impact investments tend to be more about change that aligns to your values rather than growing your money.
-This means that this type of investment is for people who have lots of money they can risk losing on a cause close to their hearts, rather than on a company they see to be valuable.
+• Impact investments tend to be more about change that aligns with your values rather than growing your money.
+This means that this type of investment is for people who have lots of money.
+They can risk losing on a cause close to their hearts rather than on a profitable company.

 Growth Investing